lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 Admin Menus
 ===========

-When you log in with an admin account, you will see an additional Administration menu in the bottom left sidebar.
+Logging in with an admin account will reveal an extra Administration menu on the bottom left of the sidebar.
 User information registered in Backend.AI is listed in the Users tab.
 Domain admin can see only the users who belong to the domain, while superadmin can see all users' information.
 Only superadmin can create and deactivate a user.

 User ID (email), Name (username), and Main Access Key can be filtered by typing text in the search box on each column header.

 .. image:: admin_user_page.png